 How to create a watermark with a Custom Brush

 Another way to add a watermark is to create a custom brush and use that.
-I won’t be going into the details on how to create a custom brush in Photoshop, but if you’re interested in learning how to do it, check out my video tutorial for creating custom Photoshop brushes.
+I won’t go into the details of how to create a custom brush in Photoshop.

 photoshop watermark brush

-Once you have your custom brush created, all you need to do is add it as a new layer in your design.
-Don’t forget to set the Layer Opacity and brush size.
-Also, the placement is up to you!
+Once you have your custom brush created, you can add it as a new layer in your design.
+Remember to set the Layer Opacity and brush size.
+The placement is up to you!

 photoshop brush watermark

-There are a lot of benefits to using a custom brush.
+There are many benefits to using a custom brush.
 The biggest one is that you can use an image as your watermark.

 How to create a watermark with a Custom Pattern